 The one in question is Zero Carb IsoPure by Nature's Best.

-This is a product that has caught our attention recently as some of our readers have been asking for a review.
+This product has caught our attention recently, as some of our readers have been asking for a review.

 Hold your horses, we'll answer all your questions in a bit…